One Step Beyond

 Company director Marian McDermott established One Step Beyond (OSB) in 2008.
 As well as to encourage young people to actively participate and enjoy dance, her aim was to foster talented and motivated dance students in the hope that some of them may continue towards careers in contemporary dance.

 Already this mission has become a reality with former OSB members in full time contemporary dance training at Unitec.
 Grace Woollett graduated with a Bachelor of performing and Screen Arts majoring in Contemporary Dance in 2012.
 Grace is well on track for an outstanding career in dance.
-She currently teaches and choreographs for OSB.
+For mnay years she has taught and choreographed for OSB.
 She has had several of her choreograpies accepted for Tempo Dance Festival.
 Her work, We Caught Me was performed by OSB to critical acclaim in Scotland at the Commonwealth Youth Dance Festival.
 Grace was awarded the best female performer prize at the Short and Sweet Dance Festival 2014 and Mother Jaw a work in progress she co-choreographed with Jahra Regar won the Judges Prize.
 Grace has performed in Italy in an opera The Juniper Passion and was accepted for and attended Deltebra Danse in Spain.
 We believe Grace's experience in OSB helped prepare her well for a career in dance.

 OSB work with professionals from the contemporary dance industry and are given opportunities to choreograph dance works as well as perform.
 The standard in the company is very high and each year we are impressed by what these young people achieve.
 They are constantly given new challenging projects to work towards.